How to Scan Multiple Pages into One PDF File

 using System.Linq;

-This tutorial demonstrates how to easily scan images and convert them into a single PDF file using the IronPDF C# library.
-IronPDF is amazing and very useful for .NET developers who need a PDF API to manipulate PDF files in their software.
+This tutorial shows how to easily scan images and convert them into a single PDF using the IronPDF C# library.
+IronPDF provides valuable tools for .NET developers who need a PDF API to manipulate files in their software.
+The library offers comprehensive documentation, code examples, and 24/5 technical support to help developers start quickly.
+The API reference provides detailed information about all available methods and properties.

 IronPDF pricing